ARumiancev/PetShelter-FE/README.md

 # Pet shelter page
 This is a website for a mock pet shelter.
-I used the MERN stack (MongoDB, Express, React.js, Node.js) and Redux for state management.
+I used the MERN stack (MongoDB, Express, React.js, Node.js), Redux for state management and TypeScript for error reduction.
 Functionality:
   * Registration:
     * With form validation.
     * Checks if email is taken or available.